Siuuap/guess-my-number/README.md

-## Project Description: Guess the Number Game
+## Project Description: Guess My Number Game

 This project is a simple JavaScript game where the player guesses a randomly generated number within a specified range.
 The game interface prompts the player to input their guess, providing feedback on whether the guess is too high, too low, or correct.